 As it was already mentioned, hyperpigmentation and dark patches are harmless and they don’t, actually, deteriorate your health.
 However, some other skin diseases can take the form of age spots on one’s skin.
 For example, some people develop age spots and think it’s skin cancer, while others have skin cancer that was at first unnoticed because it resembled to age spots.
 Although they have similar appearance, age spots and melanoma are quite different.
 John Wolf, MD, a dermatologist, professor and chairman of the Dermatology department of the Baylor College of Medicine in Houston, Texas explained key differences between age spots and melanoma.
 Here they are:

 - Asymmetry – age spots have a perfect shape.
 On the other hand, melanoma spots are bigger on one side than on the other.

 - Border – age spots have regular and distinct borders, while melanoma spots have irregular borders.

 - Color of the lesion – age spots usually have a color that is slightly darker than your natural skin color.
 However, in some cases, melanoma spots may develop more than one color on their surface.
 Moreover, the darker the lesion, the greater your concern should be.

 - Evolution – age spots aren’t prone to changes, which means that if your spots become bigger, you notice bleeding and itching you should definitely schedule an appointment and see your dermatologist.

-Although skin discolorations are caused by sun they are aggravated by numerous lifestyle factors as well.
+Although skin discolorations are caused after sunburn are aggravated by numerous lifestyle factors as well.
 In order to treat the problem successfully, make some lifestyle changes and use skin-brightening product regularly.
 The best way to avoid dark spots and patches is to wear sunscreen and avoid sun exposure.